 We’ve probably all seen one: A top down, flat lay format video; all we see the host’s hands, and a clean crisp product in a box.
-He/she flips the box around, slowly, telling us a little bit about the product.
+They flip the box around, slowly, telling us a little bit about the product.
 The host then starts to open the box, little by little, each piece of packaging coming with its own spiel — even smallest bit of tape or paper seem to have their own mini-stories.
 Layers upon layers get peeled off, one by one, each piece progressively getting closer and closer to the main event; sometimes there are so many layers that the product itself, when revealed, seems almost anti-climactic.
 This is the unboxing experience.

 The unboxing experience became popular early on in the 2010s.
 After e-commerce hit mainstream, e-brands realized they had to provide some form of ‘IRL’ experiences for their 100% digital-based customers.

 For customers who had gotten used to boring brown packaging, sense-enticing, ‘instagramable’ boxes filled with confetti, or rainbow-colored packing fluff as opposed to styrofoam peanuts or air bubbles were a feast for the eyes.

 The beautifully organic consequence was one that hadn’t been predicted or planned.
 Giddy customers began filming and sharing the experience.
 The trend picked up viral steam and ushered in the new generation of digital word-of-mouth marketing.

 But does packaging actually contribute to the experience?
 Why, yes!
 Research shows that attractive packages activated regions of the brain associated with reward.
 On the flip side, unattractive packages activated regions associated with negative emotions.

 One of the very first (or at least the most popular) mainstream proponents of beautiful packaging was Apple.
 The whole concept of the appeal of packaging relies on giving buyers a sensory experience.
 It’s also linked to an experience called Autonomous Sensory Meridian Response (ASMR).
 This spawned its own niche of viral videos — but that’s a story for another day.